Japan PM Kishida calls for doubling booster shots to 1 mln a day | Health

 Kishida told a televised parliamentary budget committee meeting that he has instructed ministers to work with local governments to speed up inoculations as much as possible.
 Nationwide infections surpassed 100,000 on Saturday for the first time.
 Most regions are now under infection control measures to try to blunt the spread of the Omicron coronavirus variant that has exploded among a population where less than 5% have received vaccine booster shots.

-Tokyo and 12 other prefectures are in final discussions to extend the virus curbs for about three weeks, the Asahi newspaper reported on Sunday.
+Tokyo and 12 other prefectures are planning to extend the curbs, which had been due to expire on Feb.
+13, by about three weeks, government sources told Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)